awslabs/ec2-spot-labs/reinvent/2022/README.md

 >In this session, Standard Chartered Bank shares how FinOps has been embedded in the way they build systems.
 Critical large systems at Standard Chartered Bank—such as scaling applications, container platforms, and their grid for calculating risk and analytics—use techniques to reduce waste and optimize cost and performance at scale.
 These techniques include using an optimal combination of AWS Savings Plans and Amazon EC2 Spot Instances, building for elasticity, and applying automation to switch down systems not in use.

 ## WORKSHOPS

+**Workshops**

+> Workshops are two-hour, hands-on sessions where you work in teams to solve problems using AWS.
+Workshops organize attendees into small groups and provide scenarios to encourage interaction, giving you the opportunity to learn from and teach each other.
+Each workshop starts with a 10–15-minute lecture by the main speaker, and the rest of the time is spent working as a group.
+AWS will provide credits.

 ### [CMP324-R - Spot the savings: Use Amazon EC2 Spot to optimize cloud deployments](https://portal.awsevents.com/events/reinvent2022/dashboard/event/sessions/CMP324)